NotePlan/plugins/jgclark.EventHelpers/README.md

     },
     locale: "en-US",
     timeOptions: { hour: '2-digit', minute: '2-digit', hour12: false }, // optional settings for time outputs
-    showCalendarName: false, // set to true if you want to have the calendarname
     calendarNameMappings: [  // here you can map a calendar name to a new string - e.g. "Thomas" to "Me" with "Thomas;Me" "From;To",
     ],